joaofranciscodmsilva/PPTX-Automatico/README.md

 # PPTX-Automatico

 ## Description / Descrição
 ℹ️This solution creates a fully formatted Microsoft Power Point presentation from a row of data in a Microsoft Excel spreadsheet.
-A Python script using the xlwings and python-pptx libraries does the heavy lifting and the script can be executed from the terminal or can be called from a button in the spreadsheet.
+An executable .exe file that can be executed by itself or from a button in the spreadsheet does the heavy lifting.
+This executable file was created through the library pyinstaller from a Python script that uses the [xlwings](https://www.xlwings.org/) and [python-pptx](https://python-pptx.readthedocs.io/en/latest/) libraries to do what is needed.
 ℹ️Esta solução cria uma apresentação de Microsoft Power Point completamente formatada a partir de uma linha de dados em uma planilha Microsoft Excel.
-Um script Python usando as biblioteca xlwings e python-pptx faz o trabalho pesado e o script pode ser executado a partir do terminal ou de um botão na planilha.
+Um arquivo executável .exe, que pode ser executado sozinho ou a partir de um botão na planilha faz o trabalho pesado.
+Esse executável foi criado através da biblioteca [pyinstaller](https://pyinstaller.org/en/stable/) a partir de um script Python que usa as bibliotecas [xlwings](https://www.xlwings.org/) e [python-pptx](https://python-pptx.readthedocs.io/en/latest/) para fazer tudo que se deseja.

 📋The spreadsheet: